CSCfi/csc-user-guide/docs/cloud/dbaas/mariadb-permissions.md

 `ALL PRIVILEGES` to that database.

-If you want to crate a user with different privileges you need to use the `openstack datbase enable root` command so that you can create a user manually.
+If you want to crate a user with different privileges you need to use the `openstack database enable root` command so that you can create a user manually.
 More information in the next topic how to create a read-only user.